pretix/pretix-docs/docs/topics/vouchers.md

 ## Prerequisites

 Vouchers are handled on the event level, so you first need to create the event for which you want to create vouchers.
-Your account needs to be activated before you can send out vouchers via email.
+If you are using pretix Hosted, your account needs to be activated before you can send out vouchers via email.

 ## General usage